 Students have the option to take their lesson virtually over Zoom for any reason.
 Students must inform the front desk no later than 1:00 the day of their lesson to ensure that the teacher has enough time to prepare for a virtual lesson.

 All Music on the Hill teachers are teaching out of the store’s lesson studios.
 If a teacher is exposed to COVID-19 and cannot teach in person, that week’s lesson will be held virtually and will not qualify for lesson credit.

 Music on the Hill will assume a student is continuing and charge them for the next month unless told otherwise, via email to the front desk staff.
 Informing the teacher will not result in any changes to the student’s lesson membership.

 If a student would like to cancel a Music on the Hill Recurring Lesson Membership, the (adult) student or student’s parent must email email@example.com to notify the store of their intention to cancel the membership.
 Music on the Hill requires 15 days’ notice to cancel lessons.
 When a lesson cancellation email is received, Music on the Hill will reconcile the billing at that time, either refunding lessons that are scheduled after 15 days, or charging any unpaid lessons within that 15 day period.

 Music on the Hill will not discuss scheduling or billing with any person who is not listed as a “Scheduling Contact” and/or a “Billing Contact”.
 All scheduling and billing contacts must be over 18 years old.
 No one outside of these lists can make any changes to the schedule or account, no matter how minor.
 Parents of teenage students must communicate with the front desk directly, not through their child.

 All students must have an active credit card on file at all times.
-Music on the Hill is happy to take payment via check or cash before the 25th of the month.
 If payment has not been made by the 25th of the month the front desk will charge the credit card on file and students will be charged a $20 late fee.